Polymer/tools/README.md

 While polymer-build was built to work easily with Gulp, it can be used in any Node.js environment. polymer-build is built on Node.js streams, and the build pipeline that you create with it is not much more than a series of connected streams.
 Files are represented as [Vinyl](https://github.com/gulpjs/vinyl) file objects, which means that polymer-build can interop with any existing Gulp/Vinyl streams.

+Check out the [custom-build generator](https://github.com/PolymerElements/generator-polymer-init-custom-build) for an example of how polymer-build can be used to build a project.

 ### PolymerProject

 `PolymerProject` represents your project in the build pipeline.
 Once configured, it will give you access to a collection of streams and helpers for building your project.

 To create a new instance of PolymerProject, you'll need to give it some information about your project.
-See the [`ProjectOptions`](src/polymer-project.ts#L33) definition for a full list of all supported options.
+See the [`ProjectOptions`](src/polymer-project.ts) definition for a full list of all supported options.

 ```js
 const project = new PolymerProject({